The extragalactic $\gamma$-ray background: imprints from the physical properties and evolution of star-forming galaxy populations: Galaxy population model

 SFGs undergo star-formation in either a `main sequence' mode or a `starburst' mode~\citep{Rodighiero2011ApJ}.
 In the main sequence mode, star-formation is extended throughout the galaxy, and persists over timescales of 1-2 Gyr.
 In the starburst mode, activity is instead more centrally-concentrated, and substantially more intense.
 Criteria to differentiate between galaxies in the two modes are typically observationally-determined, according to their location in $U-V$ vs. $V-J$ colour-colour space~\citep[see][]{Williams2009ApJ}.
 However, alternative, physically-motivated means of distinguishing between starburst and main sequence SFGs have also been considered.
 For example, a simple cut-off based on galaxy sSFR may be used~\citep[e.g.][]{Merlin2018MNRAS, Girelli2019AA}, which may also be redshift-dependent~\citep[e.g.][]{Pacifici2016ApJ}.
 The physical interpretation of this criteria (other than an indication of the current level of `mass-normalised' star-formation in a galaxy) is, however, somewhat unclear and does not strictly capture the activity of a galaxy compared to its previous star-formation intensity, as may be useful for a means of defining systems undergoing a starburst episode.
 Thus, we consider a dimensionless normalised star-formation rate~\citep[introduced in][]{Carnall2018MNRAS}, which is the ongoing star-formation rate of a galaxy compared to its lifetime-average, i.e.:

-Here we approximate the total stellar mass formed over the lifetime of a galaxy by its living stellar mass $M^{\star}$, and its (maximum) age by that of the Universe at the redshift it is located.
-Following~\citet{Carnall2018MNRAS}, we set the threshold as $\mathcal{N}_{\rm SF}\geq 0.1$ for starburst SFGs, which was shown to give good agreement with the alternative criteria described above (in particular, both \citealt{Williams2009ApJ} and~\citealt{Pacifici2016ApJ}).
-Practically, this criteria defines main sequence SFGs as those which have experienced a prior episode of star-formation, with all other SFGs being classified as starbursts undergoing star-formation at a rate that is at least 10 per cent of their lifetime-average.\footnote{This criteria is chosen to be conservative.
-It is intended to capture the `outlier' population known to exist away from the $\mathcal{R}_{\rm SF}-M^{\star}$ relation describing the main sequence~\citep{Elbaz2007AA, Peng2010ApJ}, but not exclude nearby $\gamma$-ray detected SFGs that are typically considered starbursts, and which may be representative of sources that contribute to the EGB.
-Of those galaxies detected in $\gamma$-rays listed in~\citet{Ajello2020ApJ_SFG}, for example, our criteria only identifies M31 as main sequence. }
+Here we approximate the total stellar mass formed over the lifetime of a galaxy by its living stellar mass $M^{\star}$, and its (maximum) age by that of the Universe at the redshift it is located. {We adopt a threshold of $\mathcal{N}_{\rm SF}\geq 10$ to define starburst SFGs in our models, with the other SFGs being regarded as main sequence.
+In Fig.~\ref{fig:sb_sep_fig}, we show how the choice of this parameter affects the distinction of starburst and main sequence SFGs at different redshifts in the $\mathcal{R}_{\rm SF}-M^{\star}$ plane, where SFGs located above the line are classified as starbursts.
+Our adopted criteria sets starbursts {as galaxies with} around 20 times {the star-formation rate of a main sequence star-forming galaxy at fixed stellar mass (for the main sequence} as defined by~\citealt{Daddi2007ApJ} for $z\sim 2$ galaxies; see also~\citealt{Rodighiero2011ApJ}), thus selecting only the `outlier' population known to exist away from the $\mathcal{R}_{\rm SF}-M^{\star}$ relation describing the main sequence~\citep{Elbaz2007AA, Peng2010ApJ}.
+Practically, this criteria defines main sequence SFGs as those which have experienced a prior episode of star-formation, with all other SFGs being classified as starbursts undergoing star-formation at a rate that is at least 10 times that of their lifetime-average.}\footnote{{Of those galaxies detected in $\gamma$-rays listed in~\citet{Ajello2020ApJ_SFG}, our criteria classifies the LMC, SMC, M31 and M33 as non-starbursts.
+Some systems which may be colloquially regarded as starbursts due to certain regions of elevated star-forming activity, are however also not selected (e.g. NGC 253, with a starburst core, or M82 with its star-forming core but relatively quiescent disc).
+We consider this separation is more interesting, as it draws a distinction between the $\gamma$-ray emission from strong starbursts compared to systems with only core or local regional starburst activities which are overall more quiescent.}}